eborgbjerg/consumer-tech-tips/README.md

 M$ invents.

 What many people don't know is, that it is relatively easy to install a Linux-based system, which in many cases will run absolutely fine.
 Check out the Lubuntu Linux system.
+This system is specially adapted to run well on systems with lower-than-average hardware specs.

 Whereas Windows 11 will hardly run in any meaningful way on e.g. a laptop with 4GB RAM, the Lubuntu desktop typically will run great.